Alto-27/target-wswan-guide/docs/tutorial/development-environment.md

 In other words, the WonderWitch in 2023 is both more restricted and more expensive than modern solutions.
 However, it *does* feature a large library of freely available homebrew software from back in the day;
 if that interests you as an user or collector, it may still be a worthwhile option to look into.
 Certainly, it is better than having *no* cartridge...

+#### MobileWonderGate

+The MobileWonderGate web browser supports downloading and launching small homebrew binaries with the `application/wondergate` MIME type.

+This option is more limited than the WonderWitch, with a small binary size limit - and you still need a serial port adapter - but a WonderGate cartridge can be had for under $15, making this the cheapest option among currently available entrypoints.

 #### Legacy options

 These options are no longer available for sale, but are nonetheless listed in case you run into them: